 The pathology monitoring systems set up (cancer registers for example) do not enable those pathologies attributable to ionising radiation to be determined.
-Nor do we have reliable and easily measurable biological indicators which could be easily used to recreate the radiation dose to which the individuals were exposed.
-In this context, "risk monitoring" is performed by measuring ambient radioactivity indicators, at best by measuring the dose rates associated with external exposure to ionising radiation or internal contamination, or failing this, by measuring values (concentration of radionuclides in radioactive effluent discharges) which can then be used - by modelling or calculation - to estimate the doses received by the exposed populations.
+Nor do we have reliable and easily measurable biological indicators which could be easily used to reconstruct the doses to which the individuals were exposed.
+In this context, "risk monitoring" is performed by measuring ambient radioactivity indicators (measurement of dose rates for example), internal contamination or, failing which, by measuring values (concentration of radionuclides in radioactive effluent discharges) which can then be used - by modelling or calculation - to estimate the doses received by the exposed populations.

 The entire population of France is potentially exposed to ionising radiation of natural or anthropogenic origin, but to different extents across the country.
-The average exposure of the French population per inhabitant is estimated at 3.7mSv per year, but this exposure is subject to wide individual variability, in particular depending on the place of residence and the number of radiological examinations received (source: IRSN 2010).
+The average exposure of the French population per inhabitant is estimated at 3.7 mSv per year, but this exposure is subject to wide individual variability, in particular depending on the place of residence and the number of radiological examinations received (source: IRSN 2010).
 Depending on the location, the average individual effective dose can vary by a factor of 2 to 5.
 Diagram 2 represents an estimate of the respective contributions of the various sources of French population exposure to ionising radiation.